The Internal Medicine Residency Program is committed to helping residents develop their career through development of academic skills.

 During their residency at Dartmouth-Hitchcock, residents are required to complete an academic project or scholarly activity undertaken to ask and attempt to answer a specific question.
 The project may take the form of a critical literature review with or without a case report, an original basic science project, a quality improvement or epidemiologic project, or an independent or collaborative clinical trial.

-During the intern year, each resident is assigned two weeks to complete the Research Training Module, a self-directed curriculum with specific reading and problems sets about clinical research design.
+Also during the intern year, each resident is assigned two weeks to complete the Research Training Module, a self-directed curriculum with specific reading and problems sets about clinical research design.
 During this research block, your only assigned clinical duties are your continuity clinic.
 The other nine half-days are dedicated to: